Blog

 The Premise

 Most companies claim to be “digital-first.”
-But few are built as digital systems.
+Few are built as digital systems.

-This isn’t just a slogan.
-It’s a real architectural approach: modern enterprises, especially those in regulated industries, can be built with the same reproducibility, traceability, and security found in production-grade infrastructure.
+This isn’t a slogan.
+It’s an architectural approach.
+Modern enterprises, especially those in regulated industries, can be built with the same reproducibility, traceability, and security found in production-grade infrastructure.

-• Coinbase uses this approach, keeping their security controls, application code, and internal policies in GitHub Enterprise as ‘company-as-code’ for transparency
+Coinbase keeps their security controls, application code, and internal policies in GitHub Enterprise as ‘company-as-code’ for transparency.
+Salto has applied similar ideas to SaaS configuration management.

 What sets the Company-as-Code approach apart is how it brings compliance, governance, and automation together in a single, versioned framework.